Some comments on symmetric orbifolds of K3: Symmetries and twining genera

-As discussed in section \ref{s:symmorbmoduli}, the group $O^+_n$ contains a normal subgroup $Stab^+(v)$ which is the subgroup of $O(\Gamma^{5,21})$ fixing the vector $v$.
-Physically, these are the dualities that lift to dualities of the full type IIB string theory and that fix the charge $v$ of the string-like object we are considering.
+As discussed in section \ref{s:symmorbmoduli}, the group $O^+_n\subseteq O^+(L_n)$ contains a normal subgroup $O^{0+}(L_n)$ of $O^+(L_n)$ fixing the discriminant group $L_n^*/L_n$.
+This group can be identified with the subgroup $Stab^+(v)$ of $O(\Gamma^{5,21})$ fixing the vector $v$.
+For the purpose of the classification, it is convenient to restrict ourselves to symmetries that satisfy (1), (2) and \begin{itemize} \item[(3)] They are contained in the subgroup $O^{0+}(L_n)$ of $O_n^+$. \end{itemize} Physically, the symmetries in the subgroup $Stab^+(v)$ of $O^+_n$ are the ones that lift to dualities of the full type IIB string theory and that fix the charge $v$ of the string-like object we are considering.
+This is quite a natural restriction from a space-time viewpoint.
 One can expect $O^+_n$ to be strictly larger than $Stab^+(v)$.
 In particular, for $n>2$, the set $O^+_n\setminus Stab^+(v)$ should contain elements in $O(\Gamma^{5,21})$ that flip the sign of $v$: if our analysis of section \ref{s:symmorbmoduli} is correct, then for $n>2$ every symmetric product $\Sym^n \C'$ of a NLMS $\C'$ on a K3 surface has a self-duality in this set, which in turn satisfies (1) and (2).
-For the purpose of the classification, it is convenient to require the symmetries that satisfy (1), (2) and \begin{itemize} \item[(3)] They lift to symmetries of the whole type IIB string theory fixing the vector $v\in \Gamma^{5,21}$. \end{itemize} This is quite a natural restriction from a space-time viewpoint.
-From the perspective of the non-linear sigma model, however, it would be interesting to consider the larger group of symmetries where (3) is not necessarily satisfied.
+From the perspective of the non-linear sigma model, it would be interesting to consider the larger group of symmetries where (3) is not necessarily satisfied.
 We will not attempt a classification of these groups in this work.

 We will also put some restriction on the set of models we will consider.
 As argued in section \ref{s:singular}, the set $S_n^{roots}\subset O_n^+\backslash Gr^+(4,21)$ corresponding to $4$-planes $\Pi$ that are orthogonal to some root $r\in \Gamma^{5,21}$, $r^2=-2$, should be contained in the set of singular models, and therefore should be excluded from the moduli space $\M_n$.
 On the other hand, the analysis of symmetric orbifolds (in particular, for $n=2$), seems to be in contradiction with this conclusion.
 For this reason, it is preferable to take an agnostic view on this argument and explicitly exclude such models from our classification.
 This restriction greatly simplifies the classification problem we are considering -- in fact, we were not able to generalize this classification so as to include these models.